maximkiesel1/Stock_Market_Prediction/README.md

 pip install pandas
 ```

-- Navigate to the `data` folder and run `python process_data.py`.
-This will start a input box to write the desired stock names (acronym) and  get the historical data automaticlly from the yahoo API, clean the data, and save the resulting data in a SQLite database called `cleaned_data_sql.db`.
+- GET THE DATA: Navigate to the `data` folder and run `python process_data.py`.
+This will start a input box to write the desired stock names (acronym) and  get the historical data automaticlly from the yahoo API, clean the data, and save the resulting data in a SQL database called `cleaned_data_sql.db`.
   - Here is an example to run the program:

-# More Specific Topics (+ sample sub-categories)
-- Versioning: Services, APIs, Systems
-- Common Error Messages/related details
-- Tests
+- DO THE PREDICTION: Navigate to the `model` folder and run `python modeling.py`.
+  - Here is an example to run the program:

 # Findings
 Growth stocks and the small-cap stocks are worse than blue-chip and dividend stocks in their performance.

+XXXXXXXX PCITURES XXXXXXX

 # Further Informations
 - Next Step: Create a WebApp with Flask for the user